impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 So what is PS4, and what does it do?

 I try `man PS4` but get no answer.
-I Google "PS4 bash", and I open up [the first result I see](https://web.archive.org/web/20230304080135/https://www.thegeekstuff.com/2008/09/bash-shell-take-control-of-ps1-ps2-ps3-ps4-and-prompt_command/).
+I Google "PS4 bash", and I open up [the first result I see](https://web.archive.org/web/20230304080135/https://www.thegeekstuff.com/2008/09/bash-shell-take-control-of-ps1-ps2-ps3-ps4-and-prompt_command/){:target="_blank" rel="noopener"}.
 It mentions not only PS4, but also PS1, PS2, and PS3.
 I scroll down to the section on PS4 and I see:

 > PS4 – Used by "set -x" to prefix tracing output
 >